mlcommons/algorithmic-efficiency/RULES.md

 In principle, submissions are allowed to use the available hardware systems in any data- or model-parallel manner they desire, within the constraints of the submission function APIs.
 However, in practice, model-parallelism may not be possible with the API.
 They are allowed to access any framework-specific device information necessary to exploit the hardware.

 Submissions provide a [per-workload batch size](#batch-size-getter) to use.
 Specification of the batch size for each workload is necessary to avoid running out of memory for different workloads.
 Therefore, submitters can determine this batch size in advance and specify it as part of the submission.
-For [randomized workloads](#randomized-workloads), the submitted batch size of the most similar [public workload](#public-workloads) will be used (for example, if there is an ImageNet public workload and also a randomized workload with a similarly sized model on similarly sized images, the ImageNet batch size will be used for held-out workloads generated from this randomized workload).
+For [randomized workloads](#randomized-workloads), the submitted batch size of the most similar [fixed workload](#fixed-workloads) will be used (for example, if there is an ImageNet fixed workload and also a randomized workload with a similarly sized model on similarly sized images, the ImageNet batch size will be used for held-out workloads generated from this randomized workload).

 The **submission functions** are the *batch size getter*, *optimizer state initializer*, *variable update*, and *data selection functions*.
 The *fixed functions* are the *data augmentation/preprocessing*, *model initialization*, *forward pass*, and *loss function*.
 The trained model will be evaluated in a separate step that does not call any of the submitted code.